 This easy Teriyaki Salmon is baked in the oven with a homemade teriyaki sauce and marinade.
 It comes out perfectly flaky with the most amazing crispy outside.
-Jump to Recipe and Video

 Ready from start to finish in just 30 minutes, this healthy and delicious Teriyaki Salmon is a guaranteed crowd-pleaser.
 Enjoy this dish alongside your favorite vegetable and a serving of rice or potatoes for the ultimate weeknight meal.